msucedo/HWdapp/README.md

 - I'm having issues compiling and running the project, what should I do?
 > if no luck by yourself, ping me @msaucedo#2231 at discord.

-- what if I want to make a change to the contract?
+- What if I want to make a change to the contract?
-> 1. make changes to the contract
+> 1. update contract at "HWdapp/hardhat-zone/contracts/HelloWorld.sol"
-> 2. make sure your node and frontend server are up
+> 2. make sure your node and frontend server are up (`yarn chain` & `yarn start`)
-> 3. run "yarn deploy"
+> 3. run `yarn deploy`
-> 4. copy the contract's address
-> 5. open "HWdapp/react-zone/src/App.js" update the property "contractAddress"
-##### note: automatically update this file is a nice to have I'm working on

 - I'm seeing error:
 ```javascript